VinayakSingh2001/VinayakSingh2001/README.md

 ###

-<p align="left">Fun fact: I am in my 3rd year at MNNIT Allahabad, where I am currently studying Computer Science.<br>👨🏾‍💻 I build projects using JavaScript and am continuously learning more technologies to become a better version of myself.<br>😊 I am happy to contribute to open source projects and participate in hackathons.</p>
+<p align="left">Fun fact: I am in my 3rd year at MNNIT Allahabad, where I am currently studying Computer Science.<br>👨🏾‍💻 I build projects using JavaScript and am continuously learning more technologies to become a better version of myself.<br>😊 </p>

 ###